 In a writer’s neighbourhood.

-Also, every Share on your social media helps a lot.
-Keep them coming and Mawson’s books, and the books of all writers, can bravely continue out into the wide bright world.
+The awesome power of ‘playing’ on your device: Every Share, Like and Mention on your social media helps; yes, the (shudder) alogorithms note it all.
+Keep them coming and Mawson’s books, and the books of all writers, can bravely continue going out into the wide bright world.